isabella232/help-7/gitbook/superquery/team-management/manage-team.md

 It also allows you to re-invite users to your team in case they missed your invitation.
 To perform a bulk edit, select the checkbox next to the users whose role and/or plan you'd like to modify.

-From there, select the type of role and/or plan you'd like to assign to them and click "**Save"** when finished.\
+From there, select the type of role and/or plan you'd like to assign to them and click "**Save**" when finished.
-&#x20;

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (93).png>)